garrandall/popular-music-data/tracks/what-goes-up--must-come-down--tyrone-davis.md

 A new car and big, fine girl

 But I've had them both
-Ooh, Lord, that's no joke
+Oh, Lord, that's no joke
 I had plenty of money in my pocket
 Lord, when I used to always be broke